Soil Health Toolkit - FIC

 Learn about the Soil Health Case Studies

-The AFT-NRCS Soil Health Case Studies estimate the economic effects of implementing soil health practices by looking at the costs, benefits, and return on investment experienced by farmers who have adopted any one or a combination of soil health practices.
-The findings of these case studies are intended to give farmers confidence in adopting practices that have the potential to lessen agriculture’s impacts on water resources, address climate change, and increase farmer resilience and viability.
+The AFT-NRCS Soil Health Case Studies estimate the economic effects of implementing soil health practices by looking at the costs, benefits, and return on investment experienced by farmers who have adopted one or more soil health practices.
+The environmental impacts of soil health practices were estimated by looking at water quality and changes in greenhouse gas (GHG) emissions.
+The findings from these case studies are intended to give farmers confidence in adopting practices that have the potential to lessen agriculture’s impacts on water resources, address climate change, and increase farmer resilience and viability.

 The economic impacts of soil health practices

-The AFT-NRCS Soil Health Case Studies find that soil health successful farmers may experience net economic benefits, which can be achieved in two ways—through increases in income, through decreases in costs, or through a combination of the two.
+The AFT-NRCS Soil Health Case Studies find that farms that successfully implement soil health may experience net economic benefits, which can be achieved by increases in income, by decreases in costs, or through a combination of the two.
 Increases in income can be attributed to yield increases.
-Decreases in costs, meanwhile, can be attributed to:
+Decreases in costs, meanwhile, can be attributed to reduced fertilizer and herbicide costs; fewer machine passes, which reduces fuel, repair, and operating expenses; reduced field repairs; and reduced erosion.

-The case studies demonstrate that net return on investment varies from farm to farm as, in some instances, the economic benefits of implementing soil health practices may be offset by decreases in income due to increased costs, such as the cost of purchasing seed for cover crops and the learning costs associated with implementing new practices.
-These increases in cost may be attributed to variable rate application; increased soil testing; learning costs associated with the transition in soil health management; new machinery; those associated with implementing cover crops, including seed, planting, and harvest costs.
+The case studies demonstrate that net return on investment varies from farm to farm.
+In some instances, the economic benefits of implementing soil health practices may be offset by decreases in income due to increased costs.
+Increases in cost may be attributed to variable rate application; increased soil testing; learning costs associated with the transition in soil health management; new machinery; those associated with implementing cover crops, including seed, planting, and harvest costs.

 The environmental impacts of soil health practices